K T

 5. Monthly self-skin examinations

-• Make sure you look everywhere, including your back, the back of your legs, your scalp, the bottoms of your feet, and in between your toes.
+• Ensure you look everywhere, including your back, the backs of your legs, your scalp, the soles of your feet, and in between your toes.

 • Ask your hairdresser or a friend to look at your scalp.

-• Take photos with your smartphone; this provides a permanent medical record you can later use as a reference to see if a mole has changed.
+• Take photos with your smartphone; these provide a permanent medical record you can later use as a reference to determine whether a mole has changed.

 6. Annual skin exams by a board-certified dermatologist.